WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

         check_response_code(response, erc)
       File "webexteamsdk/utils.py", line 104, in check_response_code
         response=response)
-    webexteamsdk.exceptions.SparkApiError: Response Code [409] - The request
+    webexteamsdk.exceptions.ApiError: Response Code [409] - The request
     could not be processed because it conflicts with some established rule of the system.
 For example, a person may not be added to a room more than once.

-You can catch any errors returned by the Webex Teams cloud by catching :exc:`SparkApiError` exceptions in a try-except block.
+You can catch any errors returned by the Webex Teams cloud by catching :exc:`ApiError` exceptions in a try-except block.

 .. code-block:: python

     >>> try:
     ...     api.memberships.create(roomId=room.id, personId=me.id)
-    ... except SparkApiError as e:
+    ... except ApiError as e:
     ...     memberships = api.memberships.list(roomId=room.id)
     ...     for membership in memberships:
     ...         if membership.personId == me.id: